ITSGmbH/NetworkDiscover/README.md

 sudo setcap cap_net_raw,cap_net_admin+eip target/debug/network_discover
 ```

-Alternatively, NetworkDiscover can be started as root, in that case no sudo and no capabilities have to be configured.
+Alternatively, ITScan can be started as root, in that case no sudo and no capabilities have to be configured.
 But, as always, this may cause security issues.